Residential Aged Care means assessment

 - personal effects.

 If the care recipient is part of a couple, we consider them to own half of the total combined assets.
-It doesn’t matter whose name is listed for the asset.
+It doesn’t matter whose name the asset is under.

-- close relative, who’s eligible to get an Australian Government income support payment and has lived in the person’s home with them for the past 5 years.
+- have lived in the person’s home with them for the past 2 years.

 There’s a cap on the value of the home included in the assessment.

-If their home counts as an asset, it doesn’t need to be valued by a professional, we just need an estimate.
+If their home counts as an asset, a professional doesn’t need to value it, we just need an estimate.
 We verify the estimated value of their home at no cost to them.